-Your customers are giving you valuable insights, so It’s important to honor their time and maximise your effort.
+Your customers are giving you valuable insights, so It’s important to honour their time and maximise your effort.
 By sending smarter surveys, you can gather great information without creating survey fatigue.

 - Don’t ask questions you already have the answers to — Questions like the customer’s name or date of interaction are repetitive and frustrating for the customer.
 Your survey platform should already have this information.

 - Use question logic – Use conditional or skip logic to ask questions based on previous answers.
-This makes the survey personal and give you more detailed insights.
+This makes the survey personal and gives you more detailed insights.